qmk/qmk_firmware/docs/driver_installation_zadig.md

 ![A healthy keyboard as seen by Zadig](https://i.imgur.com/Hx0E5kC.png)

-Open the Device Manager and look for a device that looks like your keyboard.
-A handy tip is to select **View → Devices by container**, which will group the entries in a more logical manner.
+Open the Device Manager, select **View → Devices by container**, and look for a device that looks like your keyboard.

 ![The board with the wrong driver installed, in Device Manager](https://i.imgur.com/o7WLvBl.png)